Quackdoc/website-base/source/hidden-jxl-benefits.md

 [A PDF](https://graphics.stanford.edu/courses/cs148-10-summer/docs/2010--kerr--cie_xyz.pdf) about the history and some technical aspects of the XYZ and xyY colorspaces.
 A significant colorspace when it comes to detailing how human vision works and conversions between formats.

+#### Speed

+It likely is possible to gain more decode speed with libjxl by tinkering with the encode settings.
+However these are things I don't expect anyone to muck about with themselves.
+Even the test I modified will need someone to put some effort in to prepare their pipeline, as FFmpeg does not currently, at the time of writing this, decode JXL videos when muxed into MKV or Nut files without a patch.
+However this may change at somepoint.

 #### Rust vs C++

 Ok, No I don't actually *hate* C++, However some developers of various projects have complained about pulling libjxl into their build chain before and it not playing nice.
 For some projects, jxl-oxide might indeed be significantly easier to pull into their build chain, but as it stands, I don't believe jxl-oxide can actively be built as a library and directly integrated with other languages.